Committee on Diversity Affairs (CODA)

 - Robyn Mallett: psychology of prejudice and intergroup relations, investigating how people understand and control the world around them through individual and collective action.

-- Catherine DeCarlo Santiago: research focused on how low-income and/or ethnic minority children and families respond to stress and trauma; school- and community-based intervention research among underserved populations.
+Catherine DeCarlo Santiago: community engaged research focused on minoritized children and families respond to stress and trauma; school- and community-based intervention research among underserved populations.